If you’re serious about saving, you will need to cut vehicle fuel costs.

 Fuel prices have been on the rise over the past 10 years forcing motorists to pay almost double of what they were paying previously.
-The rate in which fuel prices increase is greatly exceeding the inflation rate.
+The rate in which fuel prices increase reatly exceeds the inflation rate.
 Simply put, it is becoming harder and harder for the average motorist to fill up the tank.
 It has been reported that some drivers have had to pawn possessions to pay for their car fuel.
-It is probably naïve to expect significant drop in fuel prices in the future so the only way forward is to cut the costs, therefore this situation begs a simple question: How to cut on the vehicle fuel costs?
+It is probably naïve to expect significant drop in fuel prices from petrol stations.
+So the only way forward is to cut the costs, therefore this situation begs a simple question: How to cut on the vehicle fuel costs?

 The question is maybe simple but there is not a simple solution to help everyone.
 There are proven guidelines and steps that can help to achieve the best result in a specific case.
-Those steps depend on your driving habits, how well maintained your car is and how well your journeys are planned.
+Those steps depend on your driving habits, your car’s fuel economy and how well your journeys are planned.

 What is your actual fuel consumption?